 Additionally, the electrical energy generated by the photovoltaic cells can power the system’s mechanisms to track the sun and capture as much solar radiation as possible, as well as the pumps that circulate the fluid and various types of sensors.

 The researcher notes that another advantage is that the system can be designed to be compact.
-This means that a smaller membrane area can produce more water than traditional distillation processes, which require large-scale installations.
+This means a smaller membrane area can produce more water than traditional distillation processes, which require large-scale installations.

 Producing 1,000 Liters of Water Per Day in an Area of 12 Square Meters

-The team of researchers from Tecnológico de Monterrey conducted tests in areas with abundant solar resources, in collaboration with scientists from Nanyang Technological University (NTU), Singapore.
+The team of researchers from Tecnológico de Monterrey conducted tests in areas with abundant solar resources in collaboration with scientists from Nanyang Technological University (NTU), Singapore.

-The United Nations General Assembly recognizes the right of all human beings to access a sufficient amount of water for domestic and personal use (between 50 and 100 liters per person per day), which must be safe, acceptable, and affordable—meaning the cost should not exceed 3% of a household’s income.
+The United Nations General Assembly recognizes the right of all human beings to access a sufficient amount of water for domestic and personal use (between 50 and 100 liters per person per day), which must be safe, acceptable, and affordable— meaning the cost should not exceed 3% of a household’s income.

-“We are working on developing the prototype for vacuum membrane distillation and conducting experimental tests at the lab level.
+“We are developing the prototype for vacuum membrane distillation and conducting experimental tests at the lab level.
 The next step is to integrate the two technologies into a single prototype.
 The goal is to have a fully functioning one within two years so that companies can see that it’s economically feasible and scalable,” says Rivera.

 Looking ahead, the researcher envisions this project as a sustainable, lower-cost alternative for providing water for human consumption and other uses to communities or developing countries.